Ella Emhoff: Public image

-Emhoff lives in Bushwick, Brooklyn and has been called "The First Daughter of Bushwick".
-Her family has homes in Brentwood, Los Angeles; South of Market, San Francisco; and West End, Washington, D.C.
+Emhoff lives in Bushwick, Brooklyn, and has been called "The First Daughter of Bushwick".

 She is a supporter of LGBT rights, particularly as an advocate for the rights of transgender people.
-In 2020, she announced she would support the organization For the Gworls, a black, transgender-led collective that fundraises money to help black transgender people pay for rent, gender affirming surgery, travel, and medical care.
+In 2020, she announced she would support the organization For the Gworls, a black, transgender-led collective that raises money to help black transgender people pay for rent, gender-affirming surgery, travel, and medical care.